Spray Installation Instructions

 The Quick-Snap Spray waters a rectangle with a fine spray mist.
-Find on the top of the nozzle the two diagonal lines.
+Find on the top of the nozzle the two parallel lines.
 The water will project from the nozzle in front of those lines so make sure they are pointed away from you.
-Vertical hacks indicate an End Spray nozzle.
-Horizontal hacks indicate a Side Spray nozzle.
+Vertical lines indicate an End Spray nozzle.
+Horizontal lines indicate a Side Spray nozzle.
 See the diagram on where to position the sprinkler in the pattern.

 2. PICK THE LOCATION

 The Spray unit must be placed along the side of the spray pattern, at the center point.
 You may attach a hose and turn on the water to see the pattern.
 Do not worry about the direction of the hose attachment or the direction of the spray as they are adjusted later.

 Dig the hole about 7 1/2 inches deep and 4 inches across.
 It should be deep enough so that the top of the sprinkler is level with the soil surface.
 IMPORTANT: make sure the unit is buried low enough to pass under your lawn mower blade.
 It’s OK for the unit to rest right on the bottom of the hole.

 You may twist the top of the hose connector assembly so it points in the direction you want to attach the hose.
 Place the unit in the hole and pack the dirt in around it.
 Leave a depression for the hose connector to lie down in the dirt for mowing.
 Pack in bits of sod at the top of the hole to help hide the unit and speed lawn recovery.

 5. MAKE ADJUSTMENTS

 Now you can align the spray to the box shape you want to water.
 With the water running, the riser has popped up.
 Grasp the entire riser and turn it so the water falls within the area you want to water.
 You'll hear it click as it ratchets into a new position.
 You're finished!